-Add a fun shabby chic farmhouse touch to your home with these DIY rag balls.
-They make for great basket fillers and as easy as cutting and gluing!
+Add a fun shabby chic touch to your home with these DIY rag balls.
+They make for great basket fillers and are as easy as cutting and gluing!

 I was taking my Easter decorations down when I realized I don’t have an everyday filler for my wooden dough bowl.
 Since I purchased it, I’ve been filling it with seasonal items like pumpkins, ornaments, pinecones, and my DIY decoupage eggs.
 So I went to Google to do some research and found these darling rag balls all over.
 They were perfect for my bowl, but we all know I have a real problem with purchasing anything I can make myself, cue this super easy and fun DIY!